FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-asn.md

 ```

 The One Touch Slider is special in that it allows you to control both min and max values at the same time.
-This has the effect that you need only a single request to FACT-Finder to select your desired value range.
+This has the effect that you need only a single request to FactFinder to select your desired value range.
 Nevertheless, this slider still allows you to move the min and max handles individually for the classic slider experience.

 The One Touch Slider takes no further HTML template.